silviot/edx-platform-wiki/Microsites-Theming.md

  * **course_about_show_social_links** - boolean toggle for displaying the social links in the course about page's sidebar.
 Defaults to True.
  * **course_about_twitter_account** - Optional override for the account on the twitter social link.
 Defaults to "@edxonline".
  * **course_about_facebook_link** - Optional override for URL of the facebook social link.
 Defaults to "http://www.facebook.com/EdxOnline".
+* **SUBDOMAIN_BRANDING** - dict that maps a subdomain to a university. e.g. {'foo' : 'FooX'}.
+NOTE: This is a legacy construct and you will not need to set this yourself.

 ## Other Django configuration settings that are important to microsites configuration

+Note, this is informational.
+You should not need to manipulate these settings as they get managed in the enable_microsites() method.

 * **FEATURES('ENABLE_MKTG_SITE')** - This is used to determine whether or not certain links (e.g. course listing page, FAQ, etc.) should be handled by the lms django app or by an external app.
 See [[Alternate site for marketing links]]
 * **MAKO_TEMPLATES['main']** - list of directories to look in for the compiled template files.
 The microsites' root directories are appended to this list.